October 23: Today in Royal History

 October 23, 1636 – Birth of Hedwig Eleonora of Holstein-Gottorp, Queen of Sweden, Regent of Sweden, wife King Karl X of Sweden, at Gottorp Castle at Schleswig, in the Duchy of Schleswig, now in the German state of Schleswig-Holstein

 Hedwig Eleonora married King Karl X of Sweden in 1654, the day after her eighteenth birthday.
 They had one son.
 Karl died at the age of 37 in 1660 from influenza and pneumonia, leaving his four-year-old son to succeed him as Karl XI, King of Sweden.
-Hedwig Eleonora was to be Regent of Sweden and her son’s guardian until he reached his majority.
+Hedwig Eleonora was the Regent of Sweden and her son’s guardian until he reached his majority.
 Even after her son married Ulrika Eleonora of Denmark, Hedwig Eleonora remained the first lady of the court.
 Foreign ambassadors always paid their respects to Hedwig Eleonora first, and then to Ulrika Eleonora.
 After the death of her husband, Hedwig Eleonora was the dowager queen for 55 years.
 She survived her husband by fifty-five years and her son by eighteen years.

 Unofficial Royalty: Hedwig Eleonora of Holstein-Gottorp, Queen of Sweden